Why Cybersecurity Matters for Nonprofits and 6 Ways to Secure Fundraising

 We Practice What We Preach

-By putting in place and adhering to procedures and standards, Classy and GoFundMe ensure our platform and systems keep our partner organizations’ data safe and secure.
+By implementing and adhering to procedures and standards, Classy and GoFundMe ensure that our platform and systems keep the data of our partner organizations safe and secure.

 As mentioned, we conduct regular audit reviews that adhere to the OWASP Top 10 Principles when developing and implementing features and security controls.
 Our development and engineering teams also undergo recurrent secure coding training.